SureTrader Review - Platform for Active Day Traders

 But what are the facts, aside from the inevitable fiction that crops up on the internet?
 In this review we'll break it down and present you with the information you need to make a sound decision about SureTrader.

-SureTrader is owned and operated by Swiss America Securities Ltd, a company located in the Bahamas.
+SureTrader is owned and operated by Swiss America Securities Ltd, a company located and regulated in the Bahamas.
 For this reason alone, it is worth noting that the IRS may have questions and concerns about it.

 That said, Americans are legally allowed to open an account, and doing so is a pretty straightforward and easy process.
 Although SureTrader isn’t allowed to actually market itself in the US, getting started is just a case of opening a new account and filling in a W9 tax form.